 Where to Buy Fennel

 Fennel can often be found year-round in the refrigerated produce section of the grocery store.
+It's typically sold per bulb or untrimmed plant or per pound.
 It's more likely to pop up from fall to spring when it's harvested in most countries.
-Look for medium-sized bulbs that are plump, firm, and free of soft spots or blemishes.
+Look for medium-size bulbs that are plump, firm, and free of soft spots or blemishes.
 Older fennel will have a shriveled outer layer and droopy leaves.
 Stalks and fronds should be a perky green color.

 How to Store Fennel